 Step 1: Analyze Transactions

-The accounting process starts with finding the nature of transactions by analyzing source(s) of account with respect to their effect on financial position of company.
+The accounting process starts with finding the nature of transactions by analyzing the source(s) of account with respect to their effect on the financial position of the company.
 All the transactions are not entered into the accounting system.
 Only those transactions that pertain to be entered are considered.

 Step 2: Journalize Transaction

 After analyzing from the first step, the gathered information has to be entered in Book of Original Entry or General Journal.
 A Journal can be a paper book or an electronic book.
 The Double-entry bookkeeping system is considered when recording business transactions.
 A General Journal is not used to record special transactions.
 Special Journals are used for special transactions like Sales, Purchase, invoice etc. It helps to prevent mistakes and link between debits and credits of each transaction.
 The transactions are recorded in chronological order.